ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 1. Segment the lumen of the images, taking a bit more than is strictly at your sight.
 I.e. You should paint as a lumen a bit of apical cells.
 2. Once the lumen is properly segmented, import it to FIJI.
+3. Now you have 2 options:
+	1. As if the lumen was a cell, put an spheric ROI, change the parameters (low F_pressure, high D_0) and get a proper lumen.
-3. Follow the steps of [LimeSeg](http://imagej.net/LimeSeg) section 'Starting with a ROI skeleton', where the seeds are selected to build the egg chamber skeleton.
+	2. Follow the steps of [LimeSeg](http://imagej.net/LimeSeg) section 'Starting with a ROI skeleton', where the seeds are selected to build the egg chamber skeleton.
 Select a ROI polygon for each lumen frame.
 4. There has to be a full lumen, with no holes.
 5. Save your results:
 	1. First the ROI.
 'Roi Manager -> More -> Save...'